 Madeline Bay began her training at Illinois Ballet Theater.
 She continued her studies with Bolshoi Ballet, Ballet West, Pittsburgh Ballet, Orlando Ballet, Los Angeles Ballet, Salt Lake City Ballet, The Jillana School, and Texas Ballet.
-She has performed with River Point Ballet, Utah Ballet, and Ballet Idaho.
+She has performed with River Point Ballet, Utah Ballet, and appears courtesy of Ballet Idaho.
 She graduated from the University of Utah's Ballet department with a Bachelor of Fine Arts double emphasis in Performance and Teaching.
 She has been a member of ARC Dance since 2015.

 Ethan Schweitzer-Gaslin is originally from Western Massachusetts and began his dance training with Amherst Ballet.
 He continued his training with The Joffrey Ballet School, American Academy of Ballet, Kirov Academy of Ballet, Miami City Ballet School, Kaatsbaan Extreme Ballet, American Ballet Theatre (NYC), Houston Ballet Academy and Boston Ballet School on scholarship.
-He has performed with Oregon Ballet Theatre and Ballet Idaho.
+He has performed with Oregon Ballet Theatre and appears courtesy of Ballet Idaho.
 He has been a member of the ARC Company since 2015.

 Daniel Ojeda was born and raised in New York City and began his formal training with Teresa Aubel and Mark Aubel.
 He further trained with Barbara Walczak as his private coach and attended the School of American Ballet and in later years, the Pacific Northwest Ballet School.
 He has performed with Ballet Idaho and Pacific Northwest Ballet.